-The charity is encouraging teachers to find out more and to register to receive access to its online learning platform and comprehensive suite of digital teaching resources.
+The charity is encouraging teachers to find outmore and to register to receive access to its online learning platform and comprehensive suite of digital teaching resources.

-Training days will be made available to support staff, helping them feel confident delivering the programme.
+Training days will be made available to support staff, helping them feel confident in the delivery of the programme.

-The training is designed to be short and age-appropriate, either spread over seven core sessions or as a full four-hour course.
+Sessions are designed to be delivered in short, age-appropriate lessons, either over seven years or as one full four-hour course.